 In the 1st Phase of the #GreeningBurundi project, 40,000 trees were planted and by the 2nd phase, a total of 256,738 trees.
-This year 2020, we have commenced with the setting up of the nursery for the 1 million trees to be planted and the 3rd phase planting commences 16th May.
+This year 2021, we have commenced with the setting up of the nursery for the 1.5 million trees to be planted with an extension to different regions of Burundi.

 The goal is alive and Emmanuel Niyoyabikoze and his team are focused on planting 50 million trees in Burundi territories.

 In Burundi, finding young people who think to invest in the environmental field is almost a dream.
 Yet, exceptions are not lacking.
 Saddened by the drought that plagues his home province and the consequences it causes, a young student from the province Bubanza wants to make his country all green.

 This young man keeps on surprising me.
 He takes initiative, he is creative and he has a vision’.
 Many people are negative, blame everything on outside things… So, while others wait for things to come to them, he walks his path.
 He even shows the path.
 Be sure, life will bring everything to him.
 It surely will.